not indexed, quotes 1 2

 2. Sir Fred Hoyle, 1948

-3. ref Peter Russell for entire source as he
+3. ref Peter Russell for entire source as he obviously edited

 the quotation